What is Construction Draw Software?

 Learn about construction draw software

 We get a lot of questions from folks outside the industry about what a construction draw is, and how software can aid in the process.
-Ultimately, folks want to know what we do.
-Of course we thought about writing our own definition, but with the proper prodding we got a pretty good description out of ChatGPT.

 Here’s a general overview of how construction draw software works: